 To this, I would say that this objection, in fact, highlights one of the reasons why this tactic might actually work quite well.
 You see, the loyal block votes often tend not to be the ones that finally determine who does and does not stay in, or get into power, and the politicians know this.
 In the UK we call them ‘swing voters’.
 Voters for whom political parties are not like football clubs to be supported come what may, but are the ones who will change their allegiance dependent upon how they feel about individuals and/or their policies.
 These are the people, across the world, a blog like the one I propose would need to be affecting.

 Others may ask, “Who is to say what it is the politicians should actually be doing?”

 What I see going on at the moment looks a lot like a sort of, ‘scattergun’ approach.
 Some protesters doing something here, a television programme there, speeches and a whole raft of articles on the internet and in magazines for example.
 My hope is that this website/blog would draw on the knowledge of the world’s leading experts in order to define exactly what it is that should be done by each and every administration to counter global warming.
 To develop a surgical approach precisely targeted, through voters, at those most responsible for global warming, with clear and unequivocal requirements.
-Some ideas might be a requirement to provide significant funding to assist in the installation of solar panels, funded perhaps by putting tariffs on products that result from unsustainable beef production, palm oil and hardwoods derived from the destruction of the Amazon rainforest for example.
+Some ideas might be a requirement to provide significant funding to assist in the installation of solar panels, funded perhaps by putting tariffs on products that result from unsustainable beef production, palm oil and hardwoods derived via the destruction of the Amazon rain forest for example.
 The imposition of a landing tax at airports to help fund the development of far less damaging aircraft that in turn would, of course, be allowed to land tariff-free, might be a good idea.
 With political will, a great deal is possible, for example, twenty years from now we could all be flying about in carbon-neutral electric planes.
 Sounds like science fiction?